Priya0422/CDL-KATA/README.md

 OR

 Download the code, import to eclipse as maven project.
-Open com.bj.supermarket.App.java and run as java application.
+Open com.cdl.supermarket.checkout.CheckoutApplication.java and run as java application.